Fire and rescue services

 Only use recognised border crossings, particularly between Guatemala and Belize.
 There is an ongoing border dispute between the two countries.

-Security at border crossings into Mexico has recently been increased by the Mexican government in response to a large number of migrants seeking to travel to the US.
+The Mexican government has recently increased security at border crossings into Mexico in response to a large number of migrants seeking to travel to the US.
 Take extra care when using these border crossings and follow the direction of authorities.

 To drive in Guatemala, you need both: